peterdobbs77/daily-coding/stripe_FindMissingPosInteger/README.md

 ## Implementation

 My first pass attempt at this challenge satisfies the "linear time" constraint, but not the "constant space" requirement.
 A modification to the count_sort algorithm provides a solution in linear time, but requires an additional array for counting the occurences of entries in the input array.
+So what can we do to fix this issue?